 Body shaming is everywhere.
-Whether it’s advertising, health guidance, in the media – or even friends and family commenting on our bodies – it can feel like the world's against you as a fat person.
-The kink world, however, is known for its open-mindedness and acceptance, and fat positivity is proof of that.
-Victoria Blisse talks about fat positivity and kink, as well as her own experiences on the fetish scene.
+Whether it’s in advertising or even friends and family commenting on our bodies – it can feel like the world's against you as a larger person.
+The kink world, however, is known for its acceptance, and fat positivity is proof of that.
+Victoria Blisse talks about fat acceptance and kink, as well as her own experiences on the scene.

 What is fat positivity?